matt1432/Minix/README.md

     eula = true;

     instances = {
-      # The name will be used for the state folder and system user.
+      # The name will be used for the state folder.
-      # In this case, the folder is `/var/lib/minecraft/mc-e2es`
+      # In this case, the folder is `/var/lib/minix/e2es`.
-      # and the user `mc-e2es`.
       e2es = {
         enable = true;